Last Updated on

 5. Purpose in life

-One’s purpose is found in goals and avenues through which one can effect change.
-This purpose should not only be present but adaptable to time and changing conditions.
+One’s purpose is found in goals and the avenues through which one can effect change.
+This purpose should be adaptable and change over time when conditions shift.

 6. Personal growth

 Ryff describes this as an elevating life trajectory and continual development.
-Success in this dimension requires that one constantly seeks new challenges and experiences to catalyse their growth.
+Success in this dimension requires that one constantly seeks new challenges and experiences to catalyze their growth.

 While the exact nature of well-being is still a matter of debate, there are many steps you can take in finding well-being in your own life.
 And by no means do we need to wait for the psychology community to settle on a single conception of well-being.
-The trick to improving your well-being to find what gives your life meaning and makes you happy, whether it is helping your family with Christmas preparations or going skydiving, do more of what gives you joy.
+The trick to improving your well-being to find what gives your life meaning and makes you happy.
+Whether it’s helping your family with Christmas preparations or going skydiving, do more of what gives you joy.

 Albuquerque, B. (n.d.).
 Positive Psychology UK.
 Retrieved May 16, 2015, from here